DSLsofMath/DSLsofMath/2017/overview.md

 Knowledge and understanding
 ---------------------------

-### design and implement a DSL (Domain Specific Language) for a new domain
+### design and implement a DSL (Domain-Specific Language) for a new domain

 -   X1: implement DSL for lattices
 -   L1, L2, L3, L4: first order languages and logic
 -   L6, L9: Haskell typeclasses and DSLs
--   L7: domain specific languages
+-   L7: domain-specific languages
 -   L8: EDSL for Chebyshev interpolation (guest lecture)

 ### organize areas of mathematics in DSL terms